FWDekker/fallout-curve-tables/README.md

 # Fallout Curve Table
-Given a (set of) curve table files from Fallout 76, turns them into part of a MediaWiki template used on Nukapedia.
-Prevents typos and makes the whole process easier.
+Given a (set of) curve table files from Fallout 76, generates a format usable by the [CurveTable template](https://fallout.fandom.com/wiki/Template:CurveTable) on [Nukapedia](https://fallout.fandom.com/).
+Prevents typos and makes the whole process a lot easier.

-Curve table files are JSON files and can be extracted from the BSAs.
+Curve table files are JSON files and can be extracted from the `SeventySix - Startup.ba2` file using a tool such as [Bethesda Archive Extractor](https://www.nexusmods.com/skyrimspecialedition/mods/974).

 ## Usage
 1. Download the jar on [the releases page](https://github.com/FWDekker/fallout-curve-tables/releases).
 2. Open a terminal and navigate to where you downloaded the jar.
 3. Run the jar with `java -jar fallout-curve-table.jar [options]`.
+See below for a list of options.

 ### Options
 ```